418th Flight Test Squadron: Air Force Reserve

-Activated in the Air Force Reserve in 1947 at Miami Airport, Florida.
-Unclear whether or not the unit was fully crewed or equipped; inactivated in 1949 due to budget restrictions.
+The squadron was again activated in the reserve at Miami Army Air Field, Florida and assigned to the 100th Group on 29 May 1947.
+There, its training was supervised by the 473d AAF Base Unit (later the 2585th Air Force Reserve Training Center) of Air Defense Command (ADC).
+It does not appear the squadron was fully staffed or equipped with operational aircraft.
+In 1948 Continental Air Command (ConAC) assumed responsibility for managing reserve and Air National Guard units from ADC.
+The 418th was inactivated when ConAC reorganized its reserve units under the wing base organization system in June 1949.
+The squadron's personnel and equipment, along with other reserve units at Miami were transferred to elements of the 435th Troop Carrier Wing.

 Strategic Air Command

 From 1958, the Boeing B-47 Stratojet wings of Strategic Air Command (SAC) began to assume an alert posture at their home bases, reducing the amount of time spent on alert at overseas bases.
 The SAC alert cycle divided itself into four parts: planning, flying, alert and rest to meet General Thomas S. Power's initial goal of maintaining one third of SAC’s planes on fifteen minute ground alert, fully fueled and ready for combat to reduce vulnerability to a Soviet missile strike.
 To implement this new system B-47 wings reorganized from three to four squadrons.
 The 418th was activated at Pease Air Force Base as the fourth squadron of the 100th Bombardment Wing.
 The alert commitment was increased to half the squadron's aircraft in 1962 and the four squadron pattern no longer met the alert cycle commitment, so the squadron was inactivated on 1 January 1962.